daxupaxu/Top11-NextJS-F---Apollo-B/README.md

 # To run together inside Docker

-To build the whole app with docker just use docker-compose up
+To build app with docker just use docker-compose up

-# To run seperatly
+# To run seperate

 # npm start